 The First Year Experience, also known as FYE, at the University of North Carolina Chapel Hill is a campus-wide, collaborative effort which provides first-year students with the resources and support they need to successfully transition to the University.
 Our goal is to provide all first-year students with a socially supportive environment which will enable them to meet new people, immerse themselves in the UNC culture and establish valuable academic connections.
-The Department of Housing and Residential Education has partnered with campus offices and academic departments to create a rich and comprehensive FYE program.
+Carolina Housing has partnered with campus offices and academic departments to create a rich and comprehensive FYE program.

 There is no sign-up necessary; first-year students are automatically part of FYE and can choose to participate in as many events and activities as they would like!

 FYE programs and events vary slightly from year to year.
 You'll learn more about each event when you move on campus during the Week of Welcome.
 Here is a list of some of our signature programs, grouped by subject matter:

 Transitions: These programs help students connect to campus, get to know their communities, and prepare for the next step.

 - Week of Welcome

 Diversity and Social Justice: Students can expect opportunities to learn more about social justice and engaging with a diverse population on-campus.

 - The FYE Cultural Immersion Experience, including a trip to Trinidad over Fall Break!

 - International Student and First-Year Student Roommate Matching

 - The FYE Black & Blue Tour